andrewnyr/old-as211562/content/pages/peering.md

 title: Peering
 subtitle: >-
-  To peer with me please read the information about my points-of-presence (POPs) below and then submit a request [here](https://www.as211562.net/contact/).
+  To peer with me please read the information about my points-of-presence (POPs) below and then submit a request on the "contact" page.
 img_alt: Portrait of a man with beard and mustache
 seo:
   title: Peering - AS211562